ETH-Computational-Thinking-Lab/CTL-FAQ/README.md

 Contents of file demo1.py

-*Run this python code from the vscode TERMINAL like:*
+*Run this python code from the vscode TERMINAL (or from a linux shell or a windows command prompt) as:*

 *python demo1.py 3 100 1.0*